baldassini studio panorama

 Studio notes, methods, and materials

-My home studio is located in a built out dry basement with about 2/3 of the space taken up by my painting work area, digital image editing work area, bookcases, work tables, and studio storage.
+My home studio includes a painting work area, digital image editing work area, bookcases, work tables, and studio storage.
 The ceiling height is only 8 feet so most all of the large paintings are 24 inches or so in height.
-Its warm, comfortable, well lit, and provides all the space I need to paint and do my digital image editing and photo restoration work.
+Its warm, comfortable, well lit, with large sliding doors to the back yard, adequate ventilation and provides all the space I need to paint and do my digital image editing and photo restoration work.

 Drawing and transfer

-For many years I would transfer my reference image – output to HP Everyday Matte Polypropylene print I purchased from Staples – onto my panel using large sheets of Saral Graphite Transfer Paper.
+I no longer do any detailed drawing, sometimes an underpainting using Raw Umber, Transparent Red Iron Oxide or Quinacridone Magenta.
+But, for many years I would transfer my reference image – output to HP Everyday Matte Polypropylene print I purchased from Staples – onto my panel using large sheets of Saral Graphite Transfer Paper.
 Click HERE to view a video of this process.
-Nowadays I use a digital projector and draw directly onto the panel using a Silverpoint drawing tool – no graphite, no sharpening, no smudging, no archival issues.
-It’s a fantastic drawing tool and I highly recommend trying it out for yourself.
+Nowadays if I really need a drawing I use a digital projector to draw some key shapes directly onto the panel using a Silverpoint drawing tool – no graphite, no sharpening, no smudging, no archival issues.
+It’s a fantastic tool for drawing on a gessoed surface.

 Easel and palette

 My easel is an antique French-made upright floor design of unknown manufacture.
 It is large and heavy and features a machined steel hand-crank mechanism for effortlessly raising and lowering the transom that holds the panel.
-Under the transom is a built-in paint box on top of which I have added a larger modified transom that measures 12 x 36 inches.
-On top of that is a piece of 1/4-inch beveled edge plate glass which serves as my palette.
-In between the transom and glass is a piece of neutral colored matte board whose value is similar to an underpainting grisaille.
-To the left of the easel is a large glass topped mechanic’s chest of drawers which I use as a second palette and to keep my most often used brushes handy.
-The drawers underneath hold all of my tubed oil paint, brushes, drawing tools, mediums and most of my other art materials and tools.
+Under the transom is a built-in box useful for storage both inside and on top..
+To the left of the easel is a large mechanic’s chest of drawers which I use as a palette and to keep my most often used brushes handy.
+On top is a piece of 3/16-inch MDF and on top that rests my palette, a 3/16-inch thick piece of 18 x 41 inch plate glass The drawers underneath hold all of my tubed oil paint, brushes, drawing tools, mediums and most of my other art materials and tools.

 Standby colors include Naples Yellow Italian (Williamsburg); Cadmium Yellow Lemon (Rembrandt); Bismuth Vanadate Yellow (Williamsburg); Scheveningen Yellow Deep (Old Holland); Indian Yellow (M. Graham); Transparent Orange (Gamblin); Montserrat Orange (Williamsburg); Permanent Red (Winsor & Newton); Winsor Red (Winsor & Newton); Terra Rosa (Holbien); Transparent Oxide Brown (Rembrandt); Quinacridone Gold; Brown (Williamsburg); Verona Green Earth (Rublev); Bright Green Lake (Michael Harding); Sap Green Lake Extra (Old Holland); Viridian (Williamsburg); Cobalt Teal Greenish (Williamsburg); Green Gold (Winsor & Newton); Veronese Green (Williamsburg); Cerulean Blue (Blue Ridge); Cobalt Blue (Rembrandt); Cerulean Blue (Winsor & Newton); Indigo (Williamsburg); Provence Violet Bluish (Williamsburg); Provence Violet Reddish (Williamsburg); Violet Gray (Old Holland); Burnt Sienna Deep (Blockx); Burnt Umber (Michael Harding); Cyprus Umber Medium (Rublev); Neutral Gray (Michael Harding).
 Other whites are Titan Buff (Williamsburg); Brilliant Yellow Extra Pale (Williamsburg); Portland Gray Light (Gamblin); Portland Gray Medium (Gamblin); Portland Gray Deep (Gamblin); Titanium White (Gamblin, which is actually a mix of titanium and zinc white).
 In the drawer below are dozens of rarely used tubes of paint relegated to the dust bin over the years.